AndersDeath/diary2/000-current.md

 # 22 January - Sunday - Yerevan - 115 day of immigration

 Today I was watching videos about management and leadership.
 I have to finish some courses faster.
 I think that I dedicate my time wrong way sometimes.
 Additionally I finished with editing of the new video.
 Tomorrow I will check it, render, and publish.
 I finished writing ine small article that I will publish on Tuesday.
+After that I can be more focused on english video script.